ctdk/knife-goiardi-reporting/README.md

 # Goiardi Knife Reporting

-A knife plugin for use with OpsCode Chef's reporting system, forked to handle a goiardi reporting extension.
+A knife plugin for use with OpsCode Chef's reporting system, forked to handle a goiardi reporting extension and moved into the "goairdi" namespace to avoid stepping on anyone else's toes.

 ## Commands
-There are two basic commands `knife runs list` and `knife runs show`
+There are two basic commands `knife goiardi runs list` and `knife goiardi runs show`

-`knife runs list` returns a listing of node runs by org or by node.
+`knife goiardi runs list` returns a listing of node runs by org or by node.
 To get a listing by org just use the basic command.
 To get a listing by node pass the optional node name parameter.

-* `knife runs list` - returns a list of all runs within the organization
+* `knife goiardi runs list` - returns a list of all runs within the organization
-* `knife runs list bobsnode` - return a list of all runs on "bobsnode"
+* `knife goiardi runs list bobsnode` - return a list of all runs on "bobsnode"

 These commands default to returning the last 24 hours worth of data.